AmSECT Fellow of Pediatric Perfusion

 - Successful applicants are admitted into Fellowship at the annual Pediatric Perfusion Conference.

-- Applicants are notified by letter of their acceptance for Fellowship and are admitted to Fellowship by the select committee at the convocation ceremony held during the AmSECT Pediatric Perfusion Conference.
+- Applicants are notified by letter of their acceptance for Fellowship and are admitted to Fellowship by the select committee at the convocation ceremony held during the AmSECT Pediatric Perfusion Conference in Miami, FL in October of 2018.